amisha34/MarketUpdates/0503/Global_Adult_Cooling_Sheet_Market.md

  <p>Chapter 2 is an executive <strong>summary</strong> of different market segments (by region, product type, application, etc), including the market size of each market segment, future development potential, and so on.
-It offers a high-level view of the current state of the Cooling Sheet Market and its likely evolution in the short to mid-term, and long term.</p>
+It offers a high-level view of the current state of the Adult Cooling Sheet Market and its likely evolution in the short to mid-term, and long term.</p>